 Tell your spouse or partner to ask about paternity or newborn leave at their company.
 Some employers offer paid leave for partners and spouses.

 In most cases, work expects you to take the time away.
 So, ENJOY IT!
-Sometimes I wish I could hit rewind and do them again.
+Sometimes I wish I could hit rewind and do the leaves again so as to do them better — don’t let that happen to you.
 Here are 25 activities to try with your baby while on maternity leave from our friends at RookieMoms.